 Your inventory is tied to your menu, and any decisions you make about your menu will affect the procurement of your ingredients.
 When choosing your final dishes, you’ll want to strike a balance between creativity and practicality.

 Review your recipes for rare ingredients.

 After you’ve tested some of your menu items and have a general idea of what you’d like to include on your final menu, run through each recipe and make special note of rare ingredients.
 How many do you have?
 If you have a large list of ingredients that are difficult to procure – say, you would need to work with 10 different suppliers to get them – it may be time to make some sacrifices for the sake of simplicity and cost.

 Always go back to your business plan at this stage.
 Which specialty ingredients do you need to properly execute your core concept?
 Which specialty ingredients can you eliminate to keep costs down?
 Research ballpark numbers for the cost of each item so that you can prioritize what you need versus what it might be nice to have.

 reminder: you want to start small and scale up, not start big and scale down!

 Note areas of potential cross-use for rare ingredients.

 If your concept is dependent on specialty ingredients, make sure you’re using them in more than one recipe.
 If you’re using an ingredient in only one recipe, you’re likely throwing away a lot of money.

-An example: yuzu, a Japanese citrus juice, is very expensive; a one litre bottle can cost $40.
+An example: yuzu, a Japanese citrus juice, is very expensive; a one litre bottle can cost up to $40.
 If you included only one dish that contained yuzu on your menu and it turned out it wasn’t a big seller, you may end up throwing away half the bottle – meaning you’ll be throwing away $20 every month.